Palmer penguins and discrete predictors

 Quick detour : vector indexing

 A very useful technique, in both R and Stan, is transforming a vector with indexing.
-Vector indexing requires two vectors: the first contains values we want to select or replicate, the second contains integers giving the positions of the elements we want.
-For example:
+Vector indexing requires two vectors: 1.
+A vector that contains values we want to select or replicate 2.
+A pointer vector that contains integers giving the positions of the elements we want to access.

 some_values <- c("taco", "cat", "goat", "cheeze", "pizza")